BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

     CLEAN.sh

 For sake of keeping and concise and clear example of how Autosubmit works a simple instruction can be executed.
-For full developed experiments this will be the instructions used in your experiment.
+For full developed experiments, these files will contain the set of instructions to be used in your experiment.

 .. code-block:: yaml